 URWAHN BIKES COLLABORATION

 Alberto has a long history of collaborating with brands to create concrete benefits for its partners and clients.
-Its new collaboration with German company Urwahn Bikes allows clients to try out special bicycles in the Alberto lagship store in Mönchengladbach.
-The to pair with pants from its ‘Bike Collection’, which boast smart fabrics and cuts.
+Its new collaboration with German company Urwahn Bikes allows clients to try out special bicycles in the Alberto flagship store in Mönchengladbach.
+The vision is for the models to be paired with pants from its ‘Bike Collection’, which boast smart fabrics and cuts.
 There are synergies to be had.
-Not only does this reinvent and reenergize the store concept, but shows how “both companies reflect innovation, flexibility and straightforwardness” says Marco Lanowy, managing director.
+Not only does this reinvent and reenergize the store concept, but shows how “both companies reflect innovation, flexibility and straightforwardness,” says Marco Lanowy, Alberto’s managing director.

 www.alberto-pants.com